Watermarking Language Models with Error Correcting Codes: Experimental Results

 \textbf{Generation Quality.} As discussed in Section \ref{df}, our method is next-token distortion-free, which provides theoretical guarantees on preserving generation quality.
-We further validate this by evaluating the perplexity of the generated text.
-Perplexity is a commonly used metric to evaluate the generation quality for watermarking methods \cite{kirchenbauer2023watermark}, and more generally, of language models.
-Additional results using other metrics are provided in \cref{sec: additional experiment}.
+We further validate this by evaluating the perplexity of the generated text \footnote{{In our experiment, we use the same model for generation and evaluation of the perplexity}}.
+Perplexity is a commonly used metric to evaluate the generation quality for watermarking methods \citep{kirchenbauer2023watermark}, and more generally, of language models.
+Additional results using factual accuracy for instruction-fine-tuned models are provided in \cref{sec:additional_instruct_model}.

 \cref{fig: watermarking comparison base} (right) shows that our methods achieve good generation quality with low perplexities, especially for long sequences.
 Although KGW with $\delta=2$ demonstrates strong detection power and robustness, the large distortion introduced by $\delta$ leads to low generation quality with higher perplexity.